-An upper endoscopy is a minimally invasive examination of the upper gastrointestinal tract, consisting of the esophagus, stomach, and first part of the small intestine (duodenum).
-This procedure is used to evaluate for causes of abdominal pain, nausea, swallowing problems, stubborn heartburn, suspected ulcers, other forms of inflammation, suspected tumors, as well as to identify and correct bleeding problems in these areas.
+An upper endoscopy is a minimally invasive examination of the upper GI tract, which consists of the esophagus, stomach, and the upper part of the small intestine (duodenum).
+This procedure is used to evaluate and seek potential causes for abdominal pain, nausea, swallowing problems, stubborn heartburn, suspected ulcers, other forms of inflammation, suspected tumors, as well as to identify and correct bleeding in these areas.

-Prior to endoscopy, your doctor needs to know about any medical conditions you have, including: heart and lung conditions, diabetes, pregnancy or allergies to any medication.
-In addition, if you have a condition which requires antibiotics before surgical procedures, your doctor needs to know; however, it is very seldom that antibiotics are needed before endoscopy.
-The stomach must be empty of food, usually for at least 8 hours, and empty of even simple fluid for 2 hours or more before endoscopy.
+Prior to your upper endoscopy, your doctor needs to know about any medical conditions you have, including heart and lung conditions, diabetes, pregnancy, or allergies to any medication.
+If you have a condition that requires antibiotics before surgical procedures, your doctor needs to know.
+However, it is very seldom that antibiotics are needed before an endoscopy.
+The stomach must be empty of food, usually for at least 8 hours, and empty of even simple fluid for 2 hours or more before the endoscopy.

-The sedation given during the procedure causes drowsiness and impairs your judgment or reaction times, making it unsafe for you to drive or operate machinery for the day of the endoscopy.
-This is why we require someone else to drive you home, or a responsible adult to accompany you if you need to take a cab home.
+The sedation given during the procedure causes drowsiness and impairs your judgment or reaction times, making it unsafe for you to drive or operate machinery the day of the endoscopy.
+This is why we require someone else to drive you home.
 You are safe to drive the day after the endoscopy.
-Food can be resumed ordinarily as soon as you leave the endoscopy unit.
-You will receive instructions regarding medications, to resume, continue holding or to start something new.
+Food can be resumed as soon as you leave the facility.
+Make sure to follow the post-procedure instructions you are given.

 The upper GI endoscopy will most likely take place in an outpatient endoscopy center or outpatient GI unit of a hospital.
 It will take about 10 to 30 minutes to conduct the procedure.

-Risks of an upper GI endoscopy are infrequent and typically minor (nausea, gassy discomfort, sore throat), but rarely more serious problems can occur.
-These include bleeding from the site where the doctor took the biopsy or removed a polyp, sometimes immediate, sometimes delayed for up to 7-10 day, perforation of the lining of your upper GI trac or an abnormal reaction to the sedative, including respiratory or cardiac problems.
+Risks of an upper GI endoscopy are infrequent and typically minor (nausea, gassy discomfort, sore throat).
+In rare cases, more serious problems occur, such as bleeding from the site where the doctor took the biopsy or removed a polyp, perforation of the lining of your upper GI tract, or an abnormal reaction to the sedative used, including respiratory or cardiac problems.

-The most common alternative to upper endoscopy is an upper GI x-ray examination utilizing barium.
-This examination requires that you swallow barium (a chalky liquid), and x-rays are taken.
-Some abnormalities of the upper gastrointestinal tract can be detected by studying these films; however, the procedure is generally recognized as not being as accurate as an upper endoscopy, and does not allow for biopsy and removal of tissue.
-CAT scans don’t show details of the interior of the organs the endoscope examines.
+The most common alternative to an upper endoscopy is an upper GI X-ray examination utilizing barium.
+This examination requires you to swallow barium (a chalky liquid) before X-rays are taken.
+Some abnormalities of the upper gastrointestinal tract can be detected by studying these films.
+However, the procedure is generally recognized as not being as accurate or comprehensive as an upper endoscopy and does not allow for biopsy or removal of tissue.